22e88/cluster-api-mgmt-cluster/README.md

 The *management cluster* as well as the *workload clusters* can be accessed by SSH using a key of your choice.

-You are expected to clean up / take care of your Cloud project for yourself, the pipeline only creates the clusters, it does not care about further lifecycle management of anything in your Cloud environment.

 You are expected to clean up / take care of your Cloud project for yourself, the pipeline only creates the management cluster, it does not care about